You do not need a lawyer to submit an asylum application.

 Appeals

 If your application for asylum is refused, you can appeal the negative decision of the Asylum Service by submitting a recourse to the Administrative Court of International Protection (IPAC).
 You do not need a lawyer for this process.
 However, you have the right to have a lawyer to examine your file, and submit the appeal letter and reasons for appeal on your behalf.
-Legal Aid is not offered by the state for the appeal before the IPAC.
-However, there are lawyers working for non-governmental organisations who can represent you and prepare your appeal free of charge.
+Legal Aid is offered by the State for the appeal before the IPAC, subject to the approval of a legal aid application.
+In addition, there are lawyers working for non-governmental organisations who can represent you and prepare your appeal free of charge.
 Click here for more information.

 If the Administrative Court of International Protection agrees with the decision of the Asylum Service, this means that your recourse has been refused and you will have to leave Cyprus.
 You may appeal the decision of the Administrative Court of International Protection within 14 days of the decision by submitting an appeal to the Supreme Court.
 This appeal must be submitted by a registered lawyer, and additional Court and lawyer’s fees will need to be paid.
 Click here for more information.